spack/spack-tutorial/tutorial_environments.rst

 modifying with ``spack add``.

-``concretizer:unify:true``, the default, means that they are concretized *together*, so that there is only one version of any package in the environment.
+``concretizer:unify:true``, the default, means that they are concretized *together*, so that there is only one version of each package in the environment.
 Other options for ``unify`` are ``false`` and ``when_possible``.
 ``false`` means that the specs are concretized *independently*, so that there may be multiple versions of the same package in the environment.
-``when_possible`` means that Spack will try to reduce different flavors of the same package, but if that is not possible, it will allow multiple versions of the same package in the environment.
+``when_possible`` lies between those options.
+In this case, Spack will unify as many packages in the environment, but will not fail if it cannot unify all of them.

 .. note::